TheExkaliburg/MoreFair/frontend/src/content/privacy.md

 ## 3. Cookies

-The Internet pages of the Kaliburg use cookies.
+The Internet pages of FairGame use cookies.
 Cookies are text files that are stored in a computer system via an Internet browser.

 Many Internet sites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier of the cookie.
 It consists of a character string through which Internet pages and servers can be assigned to